-The Bank's principal properties, including its head office, are located primarily in three areas of İstanbul: Büyükdere, Ümraniye and Polat.
-The Bank's other material properties are in four other Turkish cities: Bursa, Erzurum, Gaziantep and İzmir.
-The market value of these material properties, based upon external appraisals in December 2014, was TL 192.6 million.
-The Bank operates its branches based upon medium-term leases, with typical lease periods of five to 10 years.
+The Bank's principal properties, including its head office, are located primarily in two areas of İstanbul, Levent (Kristal Kule) and Ümraniye.
+The Bank's other material properties are in three other Turkish cities: Erzurum, İzmir and Bursa.
+The market value of these material properties, based upon external appraisals in December 2015, was TL 1,283.6 million.
+The Bank operates most of its branches based upon medium-term leases, with typical lease periods of five to 10 years.
 Some of the Bank's subsidiaries and other affiliated companies own their own properties while others lease the premises in which they operate.

 On March 11, 2014, the Group purchased a commercial building for TL 931.0 million to be used as the Group's headquarters.
 On October 14, 2014, the Bank agreed to sell its Gayrettepe headquarters in İstanbul for a contractually agreed value that was higher than the then current book value and such sale was approved by the Bank's Board of Directors on October 23, 2014.
-On October 30, 2014, the Bank also began an open tender process for the sale of its Polat building in Istanbul, and the result of such tender process was approved by the Bank's Board of Directors on November 13, 2014.
-Title of the Gayrettepe headquarters building was transferred in March 2015 with title to the Polat building to be transferred shortly thereafter.
+On October 30, 2014, the Bank also began an open tender process for the sale of its Polat building in İstanbul, and the result of such tender process was approved by the Bank's Board of Directors on November 13, 2014.
+Title of the Gayrettepe headquarters building was transferred in March 2015 and the title to the Polat building was transferred shortly thereafter.